 The route heads out from Poynton towards Alderley Edge, the first control being the Grade II listed Standing Cross at Nether Alderley, once used as a preaching cross and a village meeting place in medieval England and believed to be one of less than 2,000 still remaining (and one of only a small number on their original site).

-The ride then follows some beautiful cheshire lanes before reaching the next control at the Tree of Imagination in Lower Peover, created to 'delight and inspire children and all those who are still young at heart'.
+The ride then follows some beautiful Cheshire lanes before reaching the next control at the Tree of Imagination in Lower Peover, created to 'delight and inspire children and all those who are still young at heart'.
 It is worth taking some time to note the intricate detail, a canon below the roof, and various tiny doors and windows offering a glimpse inside, including a little staircase along with a shelf holding a number of books.

 Should you so wish, you could take a short detour off the route to visit St Oswald's Church founded in 1269 and the beautiful Bells of Peover Inn where, over lunch, Generals Patton and Eisenhower planned the D-Day invasion of Normandy.
 It was presumably a rather a long lunch.

-Hermie, not at all interested by the
+Hermie, not at all impressed by the

 Elizabeth Gaskell Memorial Tower in Knutsford